Sakethvajrala/AWS_Automation/README.md

 ###  Project Structure

-awsAutomation/
-│
+AWS_Automation/
+├── README.md
-├── config/       # Stores configuration files for AWS services ├── logs/         # Application logs for monitoring and debugging └── src/          # Core automation scripts and utilities
+├── config/            # Stores configuration files for AWS services ├── logs/            # Application logs for monitoring and debugging ├── src/            # Core automation scripts and utilities

+### Prerequisites
+1. Python 3.8+
+2. AWS CLI installed and configured
+3. An AWS account with access to required services

+### How to Run
+- Run Automation.py and adjust config.yml based on needs.
+Place files you want to upload in CRWD and rest is taken care of.